 What causes buck teeth?
 As a parent, is there anything you can do to help prevent your child from developing them?
 Gum

-Protruding front teeth are usually a result of malocclusion (also known as an overbite), which can be naturally occurring or it may be caused by thumb sucking or tongue thrusting, according to the American Association of Pediatric Dentistry (AAPD), or bone loss from gum disease.
-Identifying the reason for the overbite will enable you to prevent it from worsening, and help to reduce the progression of the condition.
+Protruding front teeth are usually a result of malocclusion (also known as an overbite), which can be naturally occurring or caused by thumb sucking or tongue thrusting, according to the American Association of Pediatric Dentistry (AAPD), or bone loss from gum disease.
+Identifying the reason for the overbite will enable you to prevent it from worsening, and help reduce the progression of the condition.

 Buck Teeth Causes

 Sometimes, protruding teeth happen naturally and that's what causes buck teeth.
-An overbite may be hereditary.
-In this case, there's nothing parents can do to prevent buck teeth.
-But what they can do is schedule a visit with an orthodontist if it looks like your child's jaw and permanent teeth are crooked.
-The American Association of Orthodontists suggests that kids visit the orthodontist by the time they're 7 years old.
+An overbite can be hereditary.
+In that case, there's nothing parents can do to prevent buck teeth.
+What they can do, however, is schedule a visit with an orthodontist if it looks like the child's jaw and permanent teeth are crooked.
+The American Association of Orthodontists suggests that children visit the orthodontist by the time they have reached 7 years of age.
 An orthodontist will most likely be able to determine what your child's bite will look like.
-After this first consultation appointment, the orthodontist can formulate a treatment plan to correct the bite and get ready for braces that would be applied between age 8 and 14.
+After this first consultation appointment, the orthodontist can formulate a treatment plan to correct the bite and get ready for braces, which would be applied between age 8 and 14.